Lucia's Blog: 2022

 “But the Lord stood by me and strengthened me, so that through me the message might be fully proclaimed and all the Gentiles might hear it.”

-The Lord stood with Paul and gave him strength so he could preach the Gospel to the Gentiles (Acts 9:15-16; Romans 1:10; Philippians 1:12).
+The Lord stood with Paul and gave him strength to preach the Gospel to the Gentiles (Acts 9:15-16; Romans 1:10; Philippians 1:12).
 Paul praised the Lord for rescuing him from every evil work and bringing him safely into the heavenly kingdom.
 Despite all this forsaking and betrayal, it is remarkable that Paul kept his faith in God and trusted Him to help him carry him through.
 It is a fact that everyone will let us down at some point!

 Indeed, our walk of faith is difficult, especially when we are persecuted for living a godly life in Christ Jesus.
 However, Paul reminded Timothy and us to be faithful and loyal in serving the Lord until our last breath.
 He urged Timothy to have self-control and endure hardship.
 That same principle applies to us today.
-So we must do the work God wants us to do and endure hardship.
+So, we must do the work God wants us to do and endure hardship.
 God will not let us down, for He is faithful.
 The Lord gave Paul the strength he needed.
-Paul reminded Timothy of what the Lord had done for him amid hurt and hardships so that he would be strong also.
+Paul reminded Timothy of what the Lord had done for him amid hurt and hardships so that he would be strong.
 The Lord will strengthen us also to fight the good fight, finish the race, and keep the faith.

 Paul wants to remind us that we are not alone even when we feel hurt, betrayed, and alone.
 Paul reminds us of God’s steadfast love and protection even in death, for He wants to bring us home to Him.
 We need Paul’s confidence in God.

-May we finish our race of faith well, proclaim the Word, for they are the sacred Scriptures that can make us wise unto salvation through faith in Jesus.
+May we finish our race of faith well and proclaim the Word, for they are the sacred Scriptures that can make us wise unto salvation through faith in Jesus.
 May we grow in God's Word to teach it to others and finish victoriously.
 May we be watchful in all things, endure afflictions, and proclaim the Gospel to others to save them.
 May we look back at the end of our lives and find satisfaction as Paul did because we have faithfully served our Lord.
-May we keep the faith, remain faithful to the teachings of the Scriptures, and defend them with all our hearts and soul.
+May we keep the faith, remain faithful to the teachings of the Scriptures, and defend them with all our hearts and souls.
 May we never love this world but rather fight our good fight of faith and keep our faith to finish well and receive our crown of righteousness reserved for us in heaven.

 ~Luci